With so many things you want to stock up on, which bug out bag essentials do you really need? Find out which item you missed as you continue reading.

-The Ultimate bug out bag for you will be the one that you build from the ground up and fully customize.
+The ultimate bug out bag for you will be the one that you build from the ground up and fully customize.

-A hundred posts could be written about each and every item you need to stock (and we’re working hard to do just that!) but sometimes you just need to know what you need to get and have it on hand without a lengthy explanation.
-This post is for just that situation, as we list the top 50 survival items that you need to have stockpiled for a future SHTF situation.
+Not every list will work for you, and there is no single “perfect” pre-made kit.
+A hundred posts can be written about each and every item you need to stock up on (and we’re working hard to do just that!).

+Though, sometimes, you just need to know what you need to get and have it on hand without a lengthy explanation.
+This post is for just that situation, as we list the top 50 survival items you need to have stockpiled for a future SHTF situation below.

-The Survival 50 Bug Out Bag Essentials:
+The Survival 50 Bug Out Bag Checklist:

 - A quality survival knife.

-- Cordage (550 Paracord for example).
+- Cordage (550 Paracord for example)

-- Small home cash reserve (varies based on income/expenses, at least 1 months worth of all expenses if possible)
+- Small home cash reserve (varies based on income/expenses, at least 1 month’s worth of all expenses, if possible)

 - Emergency wallet cash (small bills, usually no more than $100)

-- A hatchet for splitting wood and other camp/retreat tasks.
+- A hatchet for splitting wood and other camp/retreat tasks

-- Hand-cranked radio.
+- Hand-cranked radio

-- Journal/notebook for recording information.
+- Journal/notebook for recording information